How to Create Landing Pages that Convert?

 Ok, so the thing is that… even if we have a landing page we don’t automatically get vital stats, so we don’t always know what is going on with it.
 Some landing page platforms include analytics tools (Landingi, Instapage, Unbounce), but still the best way to get all the data is Google Analytics.

-One of the landing page builders mentioned above, Landingi, offers advanced statistics for their users to track the effectiveness of the websites they create.
+The landing page builder mentioned above, Landingi, offers advanced statistics for their users to track the effectiveness of the websites they create.
 Let’s take a look at the exemplary chart:

 All the necessary info is there, but there are no data like average time spent on a landing page or number of unique visitors.
 If you need a more in-depth analysis, Google Analytics is what you’re looking for.

 If you’re interested in building landing pages using WordPress, take a closer look at our article!

 Conversion rate is the number of people who click on your website and do what you wanted them to do.